 - Medical, dental, vision and life insurance coverage are provided

 - 10 paid vacation/sick days

 - Travel stipend for ASHP Midyear Clinical Meeting and Eastern States Residency Conference

-- Two AMH lab coats
+- Two AH lab coats

 - Free parking

 - This learning experience has three main objectives: learning the process for patient care data retrieval, analysis, documentation and presentation; developing assessment and self-evaluation skills during one-on-one dedicated time with preceptors; and building a foundation of knowledge in core pharmacy areas including basic hospital infectious diseases, anticoagulation, and pain management.

 - The resident actively participates in rounds with the Internal Medicine Team; a team that generally consist of an attending physician, one to two medical residents and a medical student.
 This learning experience serves as a foundational experience as the resident will manage medication therapy for a variety of diseases and conditions, provide education to the medical team, and perform medication reconciliation and discharge counseling.